wonderfulspam/wonderfulspam.github.io/src/artists/2024/sunun.md

 ---

 Bristol’s Sunun has a luring command of dials and limbs and drum skins that’s as grounded as it’s mystical - these machines have ghosts in them.
-People who’ve seen her live have witnessed Sunun’s forest of wires and microphones eeding her 20 channel desk.
+People who’ve seen her live have witnessed Sunun’s forest of wires and microphones feeding her 20 channel desk.

 She dubs it old-world style, but the results are always forward - drawing from echoes of drum talk, reggae, grime and RnB to make a 22nd century chorus of thousands of years of human feedback.